 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+You can start this transaction in two ways:

-- Type CEMT INQUIRE FEPROPSET (the minimum abbreviation is CEMT I FEPR).
-You get a display that lists all FEPI property sets that are currently installed. - Type CEMT INQUIRE FEPROPSET (CEMT I FEPR) followed by the name of a particular property set.
-For example, if you enter cemt i fepr (feprop1), the resulting display will show you whether or not the FEPI property set feprop1 is installed.
-(If it is not installed, you get a 'NOT FOUND' response.)
+- Type CEMT INQUIRE FEPROPSET (or suitable abbreviations for the keywords).
+The resulting display lists all FEPI property sets that are currently installed. - Type CEMT INQUIRE FEPROPSET (or suitable abbreviations for the keywords), followed by the name of a specific property set.
+For example, if you enter cemt i fepr (feprop1), the resulting display shows whether the FEPI property set named feprop1 is installed.
+If it is not installed, the response is "NOT FOUND".